-Scrum Master is a manager and the main reason for that is that normally a manager is a role who has the power to make decisions and resolve the problems.
+In short: Yes!
+Scrum Master is a manager and the main reason for that is that normally a manager is a role who has the power to make decisions and resolve problems.
 One of the main things that are expected from Scrum Master is to remove the impediments on the way of the Scrum Team.

-If we say that Scrum Master is not the manager then it would be unreasonable to expect from the regular clerk to resolve the problems and remove the impediments.
+If we say that Scrum Master is not the manager then it would be unreasonable to expect the regular clerk to resolve the problems and remove the impediments.
 Isn’t it?
 Therefore, we should normally consider Scrum Master as a management position that is empowered enough to resolve most of the day to day routine things.
-And luckily for most cases, it’s true.
-Most of the organization empower this role with management privileges (in most cases a mid-management role which fulfill the most of the needs).
+And luckily in most cases, it’s true.
+Most of the organizations empower this role with management privileges (in most cases a mid-management role which fulfills most of the needs).

 Let’s discuss the roots…